How to Build a Hamburger Menu in React

 export default NavBar;

-Ideally, you only want to render one of either DesktopNavigation or MobileNavigation (depending on the user's device) - not the two at once.
-You'll fix this with CSS next.
+Ideally, you should render only one of DesktopNavigation or MobileNavigation based on the user's screen size, not both at once.
+You’ll address this issue with CSS in the next step.

 /*NavBar.css*/